 The 230 kV and 70 kV substations would have their own sources of station power.
-Power would be supplied by tapping into the existing PG&E Gates--Morro Bay-California Flats 230kV transmissionpower line adjacent to the HWT substation site.
+Power would be supplied by tapping into the existing PG&E Gates- Morro Bay 230kV power line adjacent to the HWT substation site.
 Electric service would be requested from the local utility and applied for so that power can be served from the existing power lines adjacent to the station.